 Our costs of funding reduced following the signing of the SBCI loan agreement.
-As a result, we reduced the pricing on our loans to new customers from 7.8% to 5.5% for direct channelled loans and 6.8% to 4.5% for partner introduced loans.
-Both of these rates are competitive for the market we serve.
+As a result, we reduced the pricing on our loans to new customers from 7.8% to 5.5% for direct channel loans and 6.8% to 4.5% for partner introduced loans.
+Both of these rates are very competitive given the current interest rate environment and in particular for the market we serve.
+As ECB rates increase, we are conscious of the need to balance our desire to support our borrowers and the need to generate net interest income to defray a portion of our borrowing and operating costs.
+In this context we are keeping our interest rates under review.